 What is a Sports Hernia?

-A sports hernia is a painful soft tissue injury in the groin or lower abdominal region, often affecting athletes involved in high-intensity sports.
+A sports hernia is a painful soft-tissue injury in the groin or lower abdomen, often affecting athletes involved in high-intensity sports.
 Unlike a traditional hernia, a sports hernia does not include a visible bulge or hole in the abdominal wall.
-Instead, it results from weakness or tearing of the muscles and fascia in and around the inguinal wall.
+Instead, it results from weakness or tearing of the muscles and fascia of the inguinal wall.

 Sports Hernia Symptoms

 The main symptom of a sports hernia is localised groin pain that worsens with exercise and improves with rest.
 Athletes may describe a sharp, burning, or aching pain in the lower abdomen area just above the side of the pubic symphysis joint, where a true hernia usually occurs.
 However, unlike a traditional hernia, there is no visible bulge.
-Sometimes, pain can move to the adductor muscles or the lower rectus abdominus muscles.
+Sometimes, pain can spread to the adductor muscles or the lower rectus abdominis.

 Other symptoms include:

 • Pain when twisting, sprinting, or kicking.
-Generally, pain can last for 1-2 days after a sport.
+Generally, pain can last 1-2 days after a sporting event.

 • Discomfort when coughing or sneezing